 Mapping Business Impacts on the UN SDGs

-This project places each of the 169 targets of the 17 UN Sustainable Development Goals (SDGs) into a comprehensive, quantified and operational impact pathway framework.
+This project placed each of the 169 targets of the 17 UN Sustainable Development Goals (SDGs) into a comprehensive, quantified and operational impact pathway framework.
+This project is being continued in the LCSA project.

-The SDG club is 2.-0 LCA consultants’ way to share and further develop tools and databases to support businesses in contributing most meaningfully and efficiently to the UN 2030 Agenda.
+The SDG club was 2.-0 LCA consultants’ way to share and further develop tools and databases to support businesses in contributing most meaningfully and efficiently to the UN 2030 Agenda.
+Project completed November 2022.

 More about SDG impact pathways

 The unique feature of the 2.-0 SDG framework is the use of sustainable wellbeing (utility) as a comprehensive summary indicator for all social, ecosystem and economic impacts.
 This indicator provides a single, quantitative endpoint for all causal impact pathways that have their starting point in the many different pressure (LCI) indicators, measurable at the level of specific production or consumption activities.
 Each pressure indicator is linked to the endpoint via the indicators for 169 targets of the 17 UN Sustainable Development Goals (SDGs).
 The endpoint is expressed in units of Quality-Adjusted person-Life-Years.